 Damping reduces sound resonance

 Damping is the process used to reduce any sound resonance within a room.
 This is done in combination with absorption and redirection.
 Very often damping is achieved during the construction of buildings with the installation of dead walls, as they do not vibrate.
 It is this vibration that increases noise levels within a room.
-Installing thick doors can also help to aid with the damping of a room.
+Installing thick doors can also help to aid with the damping of a room, and this includes hidden doors which naturally provide additional mass and concealment, helping to minimise sound transfer.
 Damping won’t be very beneficial by itself, but it is effective when absorption is used within the structure of the walls.

 Adding mass